mahindrautela/mahindrautela.github.io/_pages/about.md

 - [foundational models for physical systems](https://www.arxiv.org/abs/2509.21670).
 - [latent evolution models](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.111.025307) to learn forward and inverse spatiotemporal dynamics in particle accelerators.

-Some of areas which I have working/worked on are:
+Some of application areas which I have working/worked on are:
 - Charged particle dynamics and Particle accelerators.
 - Magnetohyrdodynamics and Tokamaks.
 - Wave Propagation and Structural health monitoring in Aerospace.